Here are some ways to connect with other graduate students on campus, online and off campus, locally and internationally.

 Student-driven effort led by grad and undergrad students in the Physics Department at the University of Colorado Boulder.
 Our goal is to increase inclusion in Physics/STEM fields, especially among traditionally underrepresented groups, through mentorship and community building.

 Recruits incoming and continuing undergraduate science majors from diverse backgrounds to a program at Fiske Planetarium and Sommers-Bausch Observatory.

 A multidisciplinary organization of graduate students, professional students, and postdoctoral fellows.
 FOSEP works to build bridges between science and society and to foster leaders who are prepared to apply specialized expertise to 21st century challenges.

 A student group that aims to create and maintain space for self-identified students of color to gather and support each other in the School of Education and at CU Boulder.
 Our hope is to hold formal and informal gatherings throughout school year and potentially host events and collaborate with other graduate students and organizations.
 Please connect with link to the FB group page for more information.

-Graduate students are represented on campus through the CU chapter of UGGS.
+Graduate students are represented on campus through GPSG.

 WiSE is committed to providing coaching, mentorship, networking, and support for women in STEM fields.